swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 **Short Exercise**

-1. Find the line number in your history for the last exercise (listing files in /bin) and reissue that command.
+1. Find the line number in your history for the last exercise (listing directories in `~/boot-camps/shell/data`) and reissue that command.

 * * * *

 # Which program?

-Commands like `ls`, `rm`, `echo`, and `cd` are just ordinary programs on the computer.
-A program is just a file that you can *execute*.
-The program `which` tells you the location of a particular program.
-For
+Commands like `ls`, `rm`, `echo`, and `cd` are just ordinary programs that exist on the computer (or that come along with Git Bash, for Windows users).
+A program is just a file that you can *execute*, otherwise known as an *executable*.
+If you want to find the location of a program, you can use `which`.
+For example:
-example:

     which rm

-Will return "/bin/rm".
+will return "/bin/rm" on unix-based computers.
 Thus, we can see that `rm` is a program that sits inside of the `/bin` directory.
 Now enter:

     which find

-You will see that `find` is a program that sits inside of the `/usr/bin` directory.
+You will see that `find` is a program that sits inside of the `/usr/bin` directory, if you're on a unix-based computer.

 So when we enter a program name, like `ls`, and hit enter, how does the shell know where to look for that program?
 How does it know to run `/bin/ls` when we enter `ls`.
 The answer is that when we enter a program name and hit enter, there are a few standard places that the shell automatically looks.
 If it can't find the program in any of those places, it will print an error saying "command not found".

-Enter the command:
+These standard places are stored in your *path*.
+To see your path, enter the following command:

     echo $PATH

-This will print out the value of the `PATH` environment variable.
-More on environment variables later.
-Notice that a list of directories, separated by colon characters, is listed.
+This will print out the value of the `PATH` environment variable (more on environment variables later...).
+Notice that a list of directories is displayed, separated by colon characters.
 These are the places the shell looks for programs to run.

 If your program is not in this list, then an error is printed.
-The shell ONLY checks in the places listed in the `PATH` environment variable.

-Navigate to the `shell` directory and list the contents.
+For example, Navigate to the `shell` directory and list the contents.
 You will notice that there is a program (executable file) called `hello` in this directory.
 Now, try to run the program by entering:

     hello

 You should get an error saying that hello cannot be found.
-That is because the directory `/home/<username>/boot-camps/shell` is not in the `PATH`.
+That is because the directory `~/boot-camps/shell` is not in the `PATH`.
 Instead, you can run the `hello` program by entering:

     ./hello

 Remember that `.` is a shortcut for the current working directory.
-This tells the shell to run the `hello` program which is located in your current location.
+This tells the shell to run the `hello` program that is located in your current location.
 So, you can run any program by entering the path to that program.
 You can run `hello` equally well by specifying:

-    /home/<username>/boot-camps/shell/hello
+    ~/boot-camps/shell/hello

 # Working with Files